qureshiaquib/qureshiaquib.github.io/_posts/2024-3-7-lighthouse-stepbystep.md

 date: 2024-3-6 12:00:00 +500
 categories: [tech-blog]
 tags: [Azure Lighthouse]
+description: "Discover Azure Lighthouse for managing multiple Azure AD tenants from a unified portal.
+Learn how to set up Azure Lighthouse for easy subscription management"
 ---

 One of my customer asked, we’ve multiple Azure AD Tenants in our Enterprise enrollments and subscriptions associated with those.
 We wanted a simpler way to manage subscription from single Azure Portal and doesn’t want to switch between different directories to see the resources.